 3. Cutting The Tiles

-Since herringbone tiles are typically cut at odd angles, it’s important that you take your time when cutting them to ensure they fit together correctly.
+Since herringbone tiles are typically cut at odd angles, you must take your time when cutting them to ensure they fit together correctly.

 You may need specialized tools depending on the type of tile you’re working with consult your local hardware store for advice on what tools are best suited for the job.